cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/electromagnetic-waves.md

   - Dipole antennae
   - Speed of light
   - Index of refraction
+objectives:
+  - Calculate some of the basic properties of electromagnetic waves including wavelength, frequency, and wavenumber
+  - Describe the motion of waves emitted from a dipole antenna
+  - Calculate the speed of light in a material
 ---

-## 🎯 Objectives

-* Calculate some of the basic properties of electromagnetic waves including wavelength, frequency, and wavenumber
-* Describe the motion of waves emitted from a dipole antenna
-* Calculate the speed of light in a material

 ## 📋 Sequence